 where and denote the values of Y and X for the ith subject.

 Now we can begin to start applying the theory of estimating equations.
 First, under certain regularity conditions, the theory tells that the distribution of the estimator converges to that of a (multivariate) normal distribution as the sample size n tends to infinity.
-Importantly, this holds irrespective of whether the residuals are normally distributed or not, and also irrespective of whether they have constant variance.
+Importantly, this holds irrespective of whether the errors are normally distributed or not, and also irrespective of whether they have constant variance.

 Next, theory says that the estimator will be consistent if the estimating function, which here is , has expectation zero when evaluated at the true value of .
 Consistency means that for large sample sizes, the estimator will be close to the true population parameter value with high probability.
 To check that this condition holds for the OLS estimators, we must find the expectation .
 To do this, we make use of the law of total expectation: